lapplislazuli/hasbugs-www/content/tutorial.md

     ├── ...
 ```

-By default, we remove all *.git* folders from the projects to (massively) safe space.
-You can change this behaviour by setting the `$remove_history` flag in [get-repo.sh](https://github.com/ciselab/HasBugs/blob/main/tools/get-repo.sh) to false.
+By default, we keep *.git* folders from the projects, as some need it to function (they use caching, very interesting).
+You can change this behaviour by setting the `$remove_history` flag in [get-repo.sh](https://github.com/ciselab/HasBugs/blob/main/tools/get-repo.sh) to what you prefer.
+Not having the git history will save you a massive amount of disk space.

 ## Adding a Datapoint